Aditya-L1: Payloads

 The instruments of Aditya-L1 are tuned to observe the solar atmosphere, mainly the chromosphere and corona.
 In-situ instruments will observe the local environment at the L1 point.
 There are seven payloads on board, with four for remote sensing of the Sun and three for in-situ observation.
-The payloads have been developed by different laboratories in the country with close collaborations of various ISRO centres.
+The payloads have been developed by different laboratories in India with the close collaborations of various ISRO centers.
+The 1500 kg satellite carries seven scentific payloads, including instruments to measure and monitor coronal heating, solar wind acceleration, coronal magnetometry, the origin of near-UV solar radiation (which drives Earth's upper atmospheric dynamics and global climate), the coupling of the solar photosphere to the chromosphere and corona, and in-situ characterisations of the space environment around Earth by measuring energetic particle fluxes and magnetic fields of the solar wind, and solar magnetic storms.